crpietschmann/portfolio/_imports/_posts/2012-05-01-jhash-v20-released-now-with-routing-support!.markdown

   - /post.aspx?id=132350f3-c5ad-4eca-8c4f-2c1110f9a345
 ---
 <!-- more -->

-<p><a href="http://jhash.codeplex.com" target="_blank">jHash</a> is a small, lightweight (4kb minified / 2kb compressed) javascript library that makes it extremely easy to work with “location.hash&quot;.
+<a href="http://jhash.codeplex.com" target="_blank">jHash</a> is a small, lightweight (4kb minified / 2kb compressed) javascript library that makes it extremely easy to work with “location.hash&quot;.
 Version 1.0 had the ability to set / retrieve hash root values as well as “hash querystring” values.
-The newly released version 2.0 includes a new lightweight routing engine that facilitates an easier developer experience when building Single Page Applications.</p>  <p>The <a href="http://jhash.codeplex.com/documentation" target="_blank">jHash documentation</a> contains full descriptions of the libraries methods and their usage.</p>  <p>Get jHash Here: <a href="http://jhash.codeplex.com">http://jhash.codeplex.com</a> </p>  <h3>Easily work with “location.hash”</h3>  <p>Here are some simple examples of setting and retrieving hash “root” and “querystring” values:</p>  <pre class="csharpcode"><span class="rem">// URL:</span>
+The newly released version 2.0 includes a new lightweight routing engine that facilitates an easier developer experience when building Single Page Applications.
+The <a href="http://jhash.codeplex.com/documentation" target="_blank">jHash documentation</a> contains full descriptions of the libraries methods and their usage.
+Get jHash Here: <a href="http://jhash.codeplex.com">http://jhash.codeplex.com</a>   <h3>Easily work with “location.hash”</h3>
+Here are some simple examples of setting and retrieving hash “root” and “querystring” values:  <pre class="csharpcode"><span class="rem">// URL:</span>
 <span class="rem">// http://localhost/page.htm#SomeValue?name=Chris&amp;location=Wisconsin</span>

 <span class="rem">// get &quot;root&quot; hash value</span>